CSU Transfer

 • Courses taken at another California community college will be applied to the subject areas in which they are listed at the institution where the work was completed.

-After transfer to a CSU campus, students will need to complete the nine additional GE units that are taught at the upper-division level.
+After transfer to a CSU campus, students will need to complete nine additional GE units that are taught at the upper-division level.

-Certificate of Achievement in CSU General Education
+Certificate of Achievement in Cal-GETC

 Campus Locations